shpsyte/smartadmin/README.md

-# Smartadmin - SQL Server Samples Repository
+# Smartadmin - .Net MVC & SQL Server Repository
-Database SQL SERVER 2014 SmartaDMIN

-This GitHub repository contains code samples that demonstrate how to use Microsoft's SQL products including SQL Server, Each sample includes a README file that explains how to run and use the sample.

-This project show/manage DEAL, CUSTOMER and PIPELINE for new business
+This repository contains the principles and definition of the SmartAdmin.com.br

+SmartAdmin solves problem for manager DEAL, CUSTOMER with PIPELINE for companies this platform use .NET MVC CORE 1.1 and SQL SERVER 2014 Express

-# Tecuse
+# Build With
-I Use
+* .Visual Studio 2017
-.Net MVC Core 1.1
+* .NET Core 1.1
-SQL SERVER 2014 Express Edition
+* .SQL Server Express 2014

+## How to Engage, Contribute and Provide Feedback

+You are also encouraged to start a discussion by filing an issue.

+## Learning More

+For more information, contact me, out the [JOSELUIZ.NET](joseluiz.net).
+It should answer any questions you have not covered by the versions documentation.